PYGroup2/VrGame/Project Chapter.md

 * Target audience is children between 3 to 5 years old.
 * The VR game’s aim is to increase satisfaction of children and parents while they are waiting for their appointment.
 ##Role Allocation for Team Members
-* UI/ UX Geng Feng
+* 3D Artist/Game Designer Geng Feng

 ##Stakeholder Analysis